-We’ve compiled some of the latest worldwide and Canada-centric fashion industry statistics to get you caught up on what’s trending in this giant market.
+We’ve compiled some of the most recent global and Canadian fashion industry statistics to get you up to speed on what’s hot in this lucrative market.

 Top 10 Fashion Industry Statistics